Economic impact of Poka-Bache Connector Trail discussed

 He echoed Henry’s quality-of-life comments.

-Trails are a free resource for families, and one that provides safety as well, she said.
+Trails are a free resource for families, and one that provides safety as well, Glick said.

-When LaGrange County opened its Pumpkinvine Nature Trail, which connects Elkhart to LaGrange through the towns of Goshen, Middlebury and Shipshewana, "we thought it was simply going to be a tourist attraction," Glick said.
-"But what happened was a lot of our people, especially among the Amish, and some of the older people, used it extensively.
+When LaGrange County opened its Pumpkinvine Nature Trail, which connects Elkhart to LaGrange’s towns of Goshen, Middlebury and Shipshewana, “We thought it was simply going to be a tourist attraction,” Glick said, “but what happened was a lot of our people, especially among the Amish, and some of the older people, used it extensively.
 They really used it because of the safety factor.
 You could get families to use their bicycles, get off the highways, because the traditional place to ride was alongside the roads.
-Well, our roads are getting busier and busier."
+Well, our roads are getting busier and busier.”

 It was a boon during the COVID-19 pandemic lockdowns that allowed families to get outside for fresh air as well well as for traveling from Middlebury to Shipshewana, she said.